 …and how do I better equip my kids for success both now and in the future?

-The longer term “fix” begins when you consider yourself as a coach/mentor when it comes to chores rather than a drill sergeant.
+The longer term “fix” begins as you learn to consider yourself as a coach/mentor when it comes to chores rather than a drill sergeant.
 When you spend less time managing behavior you can focus more of your energy on mentoring beliefs and identity.
 But what does that even mean and how does it look in day-to-day life?

 1) Model joy in work